TysonAndre/LanguageServer-phan-neovim/README.md

 " Keyboard shortcuts to go to the definition or type definition. nnoremap <silent> g1 :call LanguageClient#textDocument_definition()<CR>
 nnoremap <silent> g2 :call LanguageClient#textDocument_typeDefinition()<CR>
+" By default, this hover command opens the hover description in a preview pane, which can be closed with C-w z or C-w C-z nnoremap <silent> g3 :call LanguageClient#textDocument_hover()<CR>
 " These shortcuts (Ctrl-W followed by the string 'g1', etc.)
 " can be used to open the definition in a new pane. nnoremap <silent> <C-W>g1 :call LanguageClient#textDocument_definition({'gotoCmd': 'split'})<CR>
 nnoremap <silent> <C-W>g2 :call LanguageClient#textDocument_typeDefinition({'gotoCmd': 'split'})<CR>
 ```

+Note: By default, LanguageClient-neovim supports code completion requests with `C-x o`

 ## Documentation